otakurg/ChromeDriverInstaller/README.md

 ## Conclusion
 Once the installation is complete, you can start using ChromeDriver for your automated testing needs.
 For more information, refer to the [ChromeDriver documentation](https://chromedriver.chromium.org/).

+## Additional Resources
+- You can directly download ChromeDriver from this URL: [ChromeDriver Download](https://googlechromelabs.github.io/chrome-for-testing/)

 ## Author
 - Rahul Ghosh